Intervening to Learn and Compose Causally Disentangled Representations: Identifiability of the proposed model

 We consider $(\bx,\bc,\be)$ satisfying the following: \begin{enumerate}[label=(A\arabic*)] \item $\bc_j = C_j\be + \eta_j$ for all $j\in[\dcon]$ for some real matrices $C_1\ldots, C_{\dcon}$, where $\eta_{j}\sim \normalN(0,\Lambda_{j})$ for some diagonal matrix $\Lambda_{j}\succ0$. \item $\bx = f(\be)$ for some injective and differentiable function $f$. \item There is a DAG $\gr = ([{\dcon}],E)$ such that

-and where $\beps_1,\ldots, \beps_{\dcon}$ are mutually independent and $\be, \eta$ are independent of $\beps = (\beps_1,\ldots,\beps_{\dcon})$. \end{enumerate} Note that these assumptions are not necessary \emph{in practice}---as evidenced by our experiments in Section~\ref{sec:empirical-results} which clearly violate these assumptions---and are merely used here to provide a proof-of-concept identifiability result based on our architectural choices.
+and where $\beps_1,\ldots, \beps_{\dcon}$ are mutually independent and $\be, \eta$ are independent of $\beps = (\beps_1,\ldots,\beps_{\dcon})$. \end{enumerate} Note that these assumptions are not necessary \emph{in practice}---as evidenced by our experiments in Section~\ref{sec:empirical-evaluation} which clearly violate these assumptions---and are merely used here to provide a proof-of-concept identifiability result based on our architectural choices.
+The representation \eqref{eq:lin:sem} implies, in particular, the usual factorization